Chicago Med season 6: Casting

 On September 22, 2020, Tehmina Sunny has been tapped for a multi-episode arc.
-On May 12, 2021, it was announced that longtime cast members Yaya DaCosta and Torrey DeVitto would depart the series at the end of the sixth season opting not to renew their contracts and new work opportunities.
+On May 12, 2021, it was announced that longtime cast members Yaya DaCosta and Torrey DeVitto would depart the series at the end of the sixth season opting not to renew their contracts and instead pursue new work opportunities.
+DeVitto appeared in the season 7 premiere to wrap up her character's storyline.